Ibibo: Djubo

 In August 2015 ibibo Group bought a minority stake in cloud-based hotel services startup Djubo for an undisclosed amount.
 Djubo, founded in February 2015 by Tarun Gulati and Sankalp Goel, manages hotel bookings for over 100 hotels through a single interface.

 redbus.pe and redbus.co

 In July 2016 Redbus acquired Peru-based bus tracking startup Busportal.
-In 2017 they founded a chapter of Redbus in Colombia.
+In 2017, they founded a chapter of Redbus in Colombia.

-The company received ₹10.7 Crores infusion of funding from its Singapore-based parent company Ibibo Group Holdings.
+The company received ₹10.7 Crores infusion of funding from its Singapore-based parent company, Ibibo Group Holdings.
 Prior to this, in November 2019, It had also received ₹71.73 Crores.

 MakeMyTrip & Goibibo Group Merger

-In October 2016, India based online travel company MakeMyTrip, a Nasdaq listed firm and ibibo Group, India's largest travel group agreed to merge in a stock transaction, to form the country's biggest online travel company Both these online platforms have Artificial Intelligence AI-powered chatbots named Myra and Gia respectively.
+In October 2016, India based online travel company MakeMyTrip, a Nasdaq listed firm and ibibo Group, India's largest travel group agreed to merge in a stock transaction, to form the country's biggest online travel company.
+Both these online platforms have AI-powered chatbots named Myra and Gia respectively.